sampsyo/home/_drafts/adl.md

 [vcu]: https://dl.acm.org/doi/abs/10.1145/3445814.3446723
 [systemc]: https://accellera.org/community/systemc

-### What Makes an Accelerator Design Language?
+### Defining Accelerator Design Languages

+The point of this post is to identify an emerging class of languages that go beyond traditional, C-based HLS.
+New hardware-oriented languages can explore how to convey the benefits of HLS while shedding C's baggage: its sequential-first semantics, pointers, and "flat" memory model.

-We need a name for the emerging class of programming languages meant for designing computational accelerators---to distinguish them from fully general hardware description languages (HDLs).
+I'll call these languages accelerator design languages (ADLs) to distinguish them from fully general HDLs.
-I'll call them *accelerator design languages* (ADLs).

-Traditional HLS tools have accidentally created their own ADLs by extending C++ with vast suites of [custom annotations][legup-pragma] or [special libraries][hls-stream].
-As a research area, it's heating up:
+As a research area, ADLs are heating up:
-Stanford's [Spatial][] is a Scala embedded DSL for accelerator design;
-Cornell's [HeteroCL][] uses an algorithm/schedule decoupling strategy;
-and our own lab's [Dahlia][] features a novel type system for controlling hardware resources.
+Stanford's [Spatial][] is a Scala embedded DSL for accelerator design, Cornell's [HeteroCL][] uses an algorithm/schedule decoupling strategy, and our own lab's [Dahlia][] features a novel type system for controlling hardware resources.
 Similar efforts are underway in industry:
 Microsoft has previewed an in-house ADL called [Sandpiper][], and Google's open-source [XLS][] builds a custom ADL on a new intermediate representation.
+Traditional HLS tools themselves even define their own sort of *ad hoc* ADLs by extending C++ with vendor-specific suites of [custom annotations][legup-pragma] or [special libraries][hls-stream].

+While these languages have different goals and design trade-offs, they all share a sharp contrast with HDLs.
-All these ADLs differ from HDLs, from [Verilog][] and [Bluespec][] to [Chisel][] and [PyMTL][], in one critical way:
+I see two main qualities that define ADLs in contrast to all HDLs, from [Verilog][] and [Bluespec][] to [Chisel][] and [PyMTL][]:

-*they do not attempt to enable the design of arbitrary hardware*.
+* *ADLs do not attempt to enable the design of arbitrary hardware.*
   If you want to design the next great out-of-order RISC-V CPU, you'll want a proper HDL.
+  Different ADLs have different limitations, but they all rule out some of the power that an HDL offers.
+  Any language that can express a [ring oscillator][], for example, is probably an HDL, not an ADL.
-In exchange for full generality,
-ADLs can offer *computational semantics:* to understand what an ADL program does, you can read it like an algorithm mapping inputs to outputs.
+* In exchange for full generality, ADLs offer *computational semantics:* to understand what an ADL program does, you can read it like an algorithm mapping inputs to outputs.
-To interpret an HDL design, in contrast, there is not really any general way around running an iterative, time-based hardware simulation.
+  HDLs, in contrast, have *simulation semantics:* HDL designs do not denote input-to-output functions, and interpreting them requires global tracking of how events fire and signals vary over time.
+  Again, the precise meaning of "computational semantics" differs for different ADLs.
+  [Spatial][], for example, relies on parallel functional primitives like `fold` and `reduce` while [Dahlia][] is a procedural language with sequential semantics.
+  But in every case, the semantics is far closer to a "normal" software language than to a discrete event simulation.

-These ADLs are different from domain-specific languages (DSLs).
+ADLs are also different from domain-specific languages (DSLs).
-While DSLs have also shown promise as an approach to making it easier to design accelerators in domains like [image processing][aetherling] or [networking][p4fpga], ADLs are different because they span application domains.
+While DSLs are also promising approaches to making accelerator design more accessible in domains like [image processing][aetherling] or [networking][p4fpga], ADLs are different because they span application domains.
 As important as DSLs will surely be in the era of specialized hardware designs, we will always need more general-purpose alternatives to fill in the gaps between popular computational domains.